Byron Buxton Player Props: Twins vs. Mariners

 Byron Buxton At The Plate

-- Buxton has picked up an RBI in 28.6% of his games this year, with two or more RBI in 13.0% of his games.
-He has also plated three or more runs in four contests.
+- Buxton has an RBI in 23 of 81 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in five contests.

-- In 42.9% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (11.7%).
+- In 35 of 81 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.